Utsav1256/Master_JavaScript/README.md

 Problem:

-- user will ask fora number b/w 0 to 9,
+- user will ask for a number b/w 0 to 9,
 - and if the number is below 5 resolve, if not reject.

+Solution:

 ```js
 let ans = new Promise((resolve, reject) => {